mjdargen/Stocked-RC-Equivalence-Calculator/README.md

 ---
 To try out the web application, go to https://dargenio.dev/Stocked-RC-Equivalence-Calculator/.

-You can also view the JavaScript source file above in the repository.
+You can view the JavaScript source file above in the repository.

 ---
 <p align="center">